 The EU Directive on Buy to Let Mortgages was quite big news last week.
-A quick round up of the reaction to the news follows, but first a bit of background: What is the EU Directive on Buy to Let Mortgages EU Directive on Buy to Let Mortgages was set to change the UK market The European Union has been considering a set of new rules governing the supply … [Read more...] about EU Directive on Buy to Let Mortgages
+A quick round up of the reaction to the news follows, but first a bit of background: What is the EU Directive on Buy to Let Mortgages The European Union has been considering a set of new rules governing the supply of consumer credit, and in particular mortgages.
+As part of the … [Read more...] about EU Directive on Buy to Let Mortgages

 Buy to Let Mortgages